datacarpentry/sql-socialsci/_episodes/04-Missing data.md

 {: .sql}

 returns 898 rows, nearly 70% of the sample.
-You would have to decide if the reaming 30% was sufficient for uyou to use in meaningful analysis.
+You would have to decide if the reaming 30% was sufficient for you to use in meaningful analysis.

 If you need to test for actual `NULL` values in the data, you use the `IS` operator and the `NULL` keyword